elatov/elatov.github.io/_posts/2013-01-14-rhcsa-and-rhce-chapter-1-installation.md

 >
 > After you make your selection, click **Next** to continue.

-The next section goes into the partitioning schema and it&#8217;s a lot of information:
+The next section goes into the partitioning schema and it's a lot of information:

 > **9&#46;13.
 Disk Partitioning Setup**
 >